-When planning your organisation’s election, poll or ballot it is important to think about the voter journey and how you can get the best results.
-UK Engage believes that printed election materials still have a place in democratic processes and paper ballots can generate improved voter turnout, despite the popularity of online solutions.
+When planning your organisation’s election, it is important to think about the voter journey and how to get the best results.
+UK Engage believes that printed election materials still have a place in democratic processes.
+They also believe paper ballots can generate improved voter turnout, despite the popularity of online solutions.

 Despite talk of the unstable future of print, in fact, research shows demand is still there and that paper remains a valued channel when deployed in the right way, sent to the correct demographic, for the right purpose.